MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 a character string with the path for the data to import (delimited, fixed format, ODBC, or XDF).
 Alternatively, a data source object representing the input data source can be specified.
-(See RxTextData, and RxOdbcData.)
+If a Spark compute context is being used, this argument may also be an RxHiveData, RxOrcData, RxParquetData or RxSparkDataFrame object or a Spark data frame object from pyspark.sql.DataFrame.

 ### output_file

-a character string representing the output ‘.xdf’ file, a RxXdfData, RxHiveData, RxParquetData, RxOrcData or RxSparkDataFrame object.
+a character string representing the output ‘.xdf’ file or an RxXdfData object.
 If None, a data frame will be returned in memory.
+If a Spark compute context is being used, this argument may also be an RxHiveData, RxOrcData, RxParquetData or RxSparkDataFrame object.

 ### vars_to_keep